-Standard Class C Power Unit / Control Assembly
+Sprinter Power Unit / Control Assembly

-Standard Class A Power Unit / Control Assembly
+Class A or Class C Power Unit / Control Assembly

 The standard class C style power unit / control assembly is typically used with systems that incorporate 6,000# capacity jacks and smaller.
 The standard class A style power unit / control assembly is typically used with systems that incorporate 6,000# jacks and larger.
 Examples: The class C power unit would be used with a system that has four 6,000# jacks or a system with two 4,000# and two 6,000# jacks.
 The class A power unit would be used with a system that has two 6,000# and two 9,000# jacks.
 If the above dimensions do not allow the installation of the power unit / control assembly, contact HWH Corporation for other options.
-Remember, the control box can be moved from the class C style power unit / control assembly.